 - Post links to updates in older, still-circulating Facebook posts, and thread new updates on Twitter posts.
-(Or better yet, delete Tweets with old, inaccurate information to keep misinformation from spreading.)
+(Or better yet, delete Tweets and edit Facebook posts with old information to keep misinformation from spreading.)

 Create a glossary, and reference it frequently in stories.

-Most importantly, you must explain the decision-making behind these choices.
+Most importantly, explain the decision-making behind these choices.
 For example: “The CDC defines coronavirus as…,” or “We’ve decided to use COVID-19 on first reference, but will use ‘coronavirus’ after that.”
-Transparency builds trust, friends.5
+Transparency builds trust.5

 Write headlines like they’re all your audience will see.
 (Because that’s often true.)

 During a pandemic in which misinformation can spread rapidly, it is not enough to craft headlines that “tease” the rest of a story, or are devoid of full context.
 You must assume that your average audience member is experiencing your coverage solely through headlines — because they very well may be.6 This is also true of social posts, so be mindful of accompanying text.
-(Related: folks who scan social for news snippets tend to be overly confident in their knowledge.7)
+(Note: folks who scan social for news snippets tend to be overly confident in their knowledge of that story.7)

-This is of particular concern with headlines that feature a quote, especially those that are misleading.
+This is of particular concern with headlines that feature misleading quotes.
 If a reader does not read the story, or if the headline does not provide context that the quote is misleading, they may be left with the wrong impression.
-Research has shown that misleading headlines impair a reader’s ability to recall the details of an article.8 If your headline is solely a quoted or paraphrased falsehood from a public figure, that’s not news, it’s just misinformation.
+Research has shown that misleading headlines impair a reader’s ability to recall the actual details of an article.8 If your headline is solely a quoted or paraphrased falsehood from a public figure, that’s not news, it’s just misinformation.

 For example, the story below is about one man’s mild experience with coronavirus, but the headline and tweet irresponsibly juxtapose it with just the word “coronavirus” as if it is mild for everyone.
 We know it is not.
 Sure, you could argue that this headline is technically accurate for the story, but again: few may read it!

-Choose photos like AUDIENCES will not SEE the caption.
-(Because they may not.)
+Choose photos like audiences won’t see the caption.
+(They may not.)

-Don’t imply action taken to prevent spread is fear-based if it is logic- or guidance-based.
+Don’t imply action taken to prevent spread is fear-based if it is guidance-based.

-Use “due to coronavirus” wisely: if you’re talking about something smaller or community-based, readers may assume someone involved has coronavirus when that may not be the case.
+Use “due to coronavirus” wisely: if you’re talking about something smaller or community-based, audiences may assume someone involved has coronavirus when that may not be the case.